-Name of Fund Benchmark Use of Index Extent to which target investments of the Fund are part of the Index in normal market circumstances Degree of Freedom to which Fund may Deviate from Index Benchmark Administrator Details for Benchmark Regulations Payden US Dollar Liquidity Fund ICE BofA ML US 3-month Treasury Bill Index (i) As a universe from which to select or hold securities; and (ii) To measure performance of the Fund; It is not expected that a significant portion of the Fund's constituents will also be Index constituents.
+Name of Fund Benchmark Use of Index Extent to which target investments of the Fund are part of the Index in normal market circumstances Degree of Freedom to which Fund may Deviate from Index Benchmark Administrator Details for Benchmark Regulations Payden Euro Liquidity Fund ICE BofA ML Euro 1-Month Deposit Offered Rate Constant Maturity Index To measure performance of the Fund; N/a N/a N/a Payden US Dollar Liquidity Fund ICE BofA ML US 3-month Treasury Bill Index (i) As a universe from which to select or hold securities; and (ii) To measure performance of the Fund; It is not expected that a significant portion of the Fund's constituents will also be Index constituents.
 Significant Administrator - appears on the register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks Regulation Payden Sterling Reserve Fund ICE BofA ML British Pound 1- Month Deposit Bid Rate Constant Maturity Index To measure performance of the Fund; N/a N/a N/a Payden Absolute Return Bond Fund ICE BofA ML 1- Month Deposit Offered Rate Constant Maturity Index (ie 1 month LIBOR) To achieve outperformance of the relevant benchmark; N/a N/a N/a Payden Global Short Bond Fund FTSE World Government Bond Index 1- 3yr (Currency Hedged) (i) As a universe from which to select or hold securities; and (ii) To measure performance of the; It is not expected that a significant portion of the Fund's constituents will also be Index constituents.
 Significant EU Administrator - appears on the register of administrators and benchmarks maintained by ESMA pursuant to Article 36 of the Benchmarks Regulation